wix-playground/dapperdox/README.md

 ## Configuring the address of the server

-Swaggerly will start serving content from http://0.0.0.0:3123.
+DapperDox will start serving content from http://0.0.0.0:3123.
 You can change this through the `-bind-addr` configuration parameter, the format of which being `IP address:port number`, such as `-bind-address=0.0.0.0:3123`.
-See [Configuration parameters](#configuration-parameters) for further information on configuring Swaggerly.
+See [Configuration parameters](#configuration-parameters) for further information on configuring DapperDox.

 ## Specifying an OpenAPI specification

-Out of the box, Swaggerly will look for the OpenAPI specification `swagger.json` under the directory specified by the command line option `-spec-dir`.
-To change this, you can supply the `-spec-filename` option to Swaggerly.
+Out of the box, DapperDox will look for the OpenAPI specification `swagger.json` under the directory specified by the command line option `-spec-dir`.
+To change this, you can supply the `-spec-filename` option to DapperDox.
 For example, `-spec-filename=swagger.json` does the same as the default.

-All JSON specification files found below the `-spec-dir` are served by Swaggerly, maintaining the directory structure.
+All JSON specification files found below the `-spec-dir` are served by DapperDox, maintaining the directory structure.
 For the petstore example, which has its OpenAPI specification `swagger.json`, the URL to retrieve the specification is:

 ```url